 The Comic Strip regulars became an extremely close group of friends and co-workers and when Mayall, Edmondson and Planer broke into television as The Young Ones, Dawn French and Jennifer Saunders both appeared in several episodes.
 Dawn got a chance to be the Easter bunny while Jennifer got to play a mad murderess named Helen Mucous.

-Richardson was also keen to break into television, and after the group thrashed around several ideas, he approached Jeremy Isaacs, head of Britain’s fourth TV channel that was due to open in November 1982.
-As a result, Isaacs commissioned six films under the banner The Comic Strip Presents..., the first of which, Five Go Mad In Dorset - a parody of Enid Blyton’s children’s stories, aired on C4’s opening night, November 2nd 1982.
+Peter Richardson was also keen to break into television, and after the group thrashed around several ideas, he approached Jeremy Isaacs, head of Britain’s fourth TV channel that was due to open in November 1982.
+As a result, Isaacs commissioned six films under the banner The Comic Strip Presents..., the first of which, Five Go Mad In Dorset -a parody of Enid Blyton’s children’s stories, aired on C4’s opening night, November 2nd, 1982.

-As a result of a meeting between French, Saunders and US writer/performer Ruby Wax the sitcom Girls On Top was born.
-Completing the ensemble was Tracey Ullman, suggested by comedian Lenny Henry who had worked with her on the comedy sketch show Three Of A Kind, and whom Dawn had begun dating in 1982.
-Girls On Top was described as a female version of The Young Ones, although it didn’t indulge in the violent slapstick that was a feature of the male version.
+As the result of a meeting between French, Saunders and US writer/performer Ruby Wax the sitcom Girls On Top was born.
+Completing the ensemble was Tracey Ullman, suggested by comedian Lenny Henry who had worked with her on the comedy sketch show Three of a Kind, and whom Dawn had begun dating in 1982.
+Girls on Top was described as a female version of The Young Ones, although it didn’t indulge in the violent slapstick that was a feature of the male version.
 Dawn and Jennifer then moved on to another sitcom, Happy Families, before landing their own sketch comedy series simply entitled French and Saunders.
 They created a repertoire of recurring characters, the best remembered of which were two fat, crude sexist men.
 They also excelled at parodying pop culture and this enabled Dawn to do impersonations of everyone from Madonna to Pamela Anderson to Harry Potter.
-Although the series no longer exists the duo still come together for the odd special such as their parody of Lord of the Rings (Bored of the Rings).
+Although the series no longer exists the duo still come together for the odd special such as their parody of Lord of the Rings and Titanic.

 By now Dawn had conquered stand-up comedy, theatre (most notably playing a poisonous tabloid journalist in Ben Elton’s Silly Cow), and television.
 Not only was she working with Jennifer, but also in 1991 she had a solo hit with Murder Most Horrid in which she played eighteen different characters in a series of murder mysteries that contained more than a bit of black humour.
 It was following this that she decided to take time off to concentrate on being a stay-at-home mother.